-- (1) Any person who converts or transfers property- - that he or she has acquired through unlawful activity or knowing, believing or suspecting that it is the proceeds of crime; and commits an offence.
+- (1) Any person who converts or transfers property- - (a) that he or she has acquired through unlawful activity or knowing, believing or suspecting that it is the proceeds of crime; and - [paragraph substituted by Act No. 4 of 2014] - (b) for the purpose of concealing or disguising the illicit origin of such property, or of assisting any person who is involved in the commission of a serious offence to evade the legal consequences of his or her acts or omission;

+commits an offence.